 UAB was not Townsend's first head coaching position.
 Prior to becoming a member of the Blazer family, Townsend was the head coach of the Classic White Lightning 16-and-under Amateur Softball Association (ASA) team in both 1995 and 1996.
 The club won the ASA regional title and the state championship in both seasons.

 Townsend also spent two seasons as the head coach at Pelham High School where she compiled a stellar 77-34 overall record.
 In 1998, Pelham finished fifth in the Alabama High School Athletic Association Class 6A Tournament and was tabbed as the No. 1-ranked team in Class 6A by The Birmingham News.
 Also in 1998, Townsend served as the head coach of the North team during the AHSAA Alabama All-Star week and her team impressively blanked the South squad in both games, 9-0 and 7-0.
 Townsend is a two-time recipient of the Jefferson County Softball Coach of the Year award, was named the Shelby County Softball Coach of the Year and has also garnered high accolades as a player.
 Townsend earned First-Team All-America recognition in both fastpitch and slowpitch competition in 1992 and was a valuable outfielder on several national championship slowpitch teams.

 Townsend is a graduate of Pinson Valley High School in 1982 and earned her undergraduate degree from the University of Alabama in 1986.
-She continued her education with a master's degree from UAB in 1991 and has also added an education specialist degree from the University of Montevallo in 1998.
+She continued her education with a master’s degree from UAB in 1991 and has also added an education specialist degree from the University of Montevallo in 1998.
 She has one daughter, Maia, who was born on Feb.
 21, 2004, and one son, Luke, who was born on Sept.
 30, 2015.

 2008 Inducted into the Alabama Amateur Softball Association Hall of Fame